 FAVORITES

-My Favorite Mini Shotgun Mic is the Comica VM-20
+My Favorite BOOM (Shotgun) Mic is the Comica VM-20

-The shock mount isn't that good (I use a Movo SMM2) and the mic doesn't have wireless options or 32-bit float recording, but for the price it's a solid, good-sounding mic.
+The shock mount isn't that good (I use a Movo SMM2) and the mic doesn't have wireless options or 32-bit float recording (so the VM40 is better) but for the low price, this VM20 is a solid, good-sounding mic.
+Also, it works REALLY well plugged into a Zoom F2-BT body pack...and so that's how you can get 32-bit float audio).

 FAVORITES

-My Favorite Stereo Audio Recorder is the Zoom H1e
+My Favorite X/Y (Stereo) Audio Recorder is the Zoom H1e

 Not only does this record a 32-bit float file IN STEREO and has built-in stereo microphones, but it can also be used as a passthrough to back up audio from any 3.5mm STEREO audio source (especially easy because it has a numerical headphone output control to remember the settings you use for each camera or device!)
 There's no other little audio recorder that can do all of this, better.